Career of Veteran Journalist To Be Examined - posted January 09, 2014

 Unless otherwise noted, History Is Lunch programs are held on the first floor of the William F. Winter Archives and History Building.
-Throughout March the series will move to the Old Capitol Museum and presentations will focus on that site in honor of its 175th anniversary.

 April 30: MDAH historians Amanda Lyons and Will Morgan present the third installment in their series on the Dutch Fliers.
 This program will be held in the Old Capitol Museum.